Thanks for Stopping By!

-You have an open invitation to come back often and be a part of the Web Marketing Entrepreneur experience as we progress through the steps of improving the site with what we hope to be the highest quality content on topics that, not only interest you, but are useful to you in your entrepreneurial objectives.
+You have an open invitation to come back often and be a part of the Web Marketing Tips for Entrepreneurs experience as we progress through these steps of improving the site with what we hope to be the highest quality content on topics that, not only interest you, but are useful to you in your entrepreneurial objectives.

-Topics discussed on WME include but are not limited to, Business, Blogging, Affiliate Marketing, Social Media, Article Marketing & CPA Marketing in the form of Step-by-step Strategy eGuides, eBooks and Web pages published on this website as well as other relevant source sites.
+Topics discussed on WMTfE include but are not limited to, Business, Blogging, Affiliate Marketing, Social Media, Article Marketing & CPA Marketing in the form of Step-by-step Strategy eGuides, eBooks, Click Here for Money & Traffic Generators! and Web pages published on this website as well as other relevant source sites.

 You probably heard the term “spirit of the entrepreneur” uttered from time to time – as I have – in an attempt to define a certain characteristic of an individual.
-The independent, creative, professional type who relies solely on his/her skills to carve out a special niche and make a life for him/herself without having to rely on someone/something else to provide it.
+The independent, creative, professional type who relies solely on his/her skills to carve out a special niche and make a life for him/herself without having to rely on someone (a boss) or something (the government) to provide it.